-The NAG Fortran Compiler provides significant support for Fortran 2018 (atomic operations, events and tasks, plus other smaller features), almost all Fortran 2008, complete coverage of Fortran 2003, and all OpenMP 3.1.
+The NAG Fortran Compiler provides significant support for Fortran 2018 (assumed rank, assumed type, C descriptors, collective subroutines, atomic operations, events and teams, plus other smaller features), complete coverage of Fortran 2008 and Fortran 2003, and all OpenMP 3.1.
 All platforms include supporting tools for software development: source file polishers, dependency generator for module and include files, call-graph generator, interface builder and a precision unifier.

-Available on Linux, Windows and macOS, including Apple Silicon Macs.
-If you prefer using an IDE on Windows or Apple Mac, we recommend using the NAG Fortran Builder.
+Available on Linux, Windows and macOS, including Apple Silicon Macs and Arm Linux systems.
+If you prefer using an IDE on Windows, we recommend using the NAG Fortran Builder.

 "The NAG Compiler is often my best tool when debugging complex Fortran code.
 One of my favourite sets of compiler flags is -g -O0 -C=all -mtrace -gline -ieee=stop.
 The excellent memory tracing and array bound checks, in combination with the analysis of floating point arithmetic, e.g. division by zero or floating point overflow, and reliable tracebacks to the line of code where an issue occurs, makes my life much easier.
 I love the NAG Compiler for its efficiency in finding sources of errors, verifying implementations, and assuring excellent code quality."